manithu/skinny-honda/readme.md

 *Once upon a time...*
 there was shortage of food in **his** life.

+Most of the day are the same.
-Here is `some code` in the middle of a sentence.
+Here is `some thinking` in the middle of today.

 ```
 This pool